Water Quality Standards

 - Tier 1 specifies the minimum standard that must be met—support of balanced indigenous populations and support of contact recreation—this is often referred to as "fishable-swimmable."

 - Tier 2 protects water that is better than the minimum specified for that designated use.
-For your county's Tier 2 waters, click here.
+For more information on Maryland's Tier II Antidegradation Policy please click HERE.
+To go directly to maps of Tier 2 high quality waters, please click HERE.

 - Maryland is developing the third Tier of protection (Tier 3) called an Outstanding National Resource Water or ONRW.